MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfcategorymgr-registerguid.md

 # ITfCategoryMgr::RegisterGUID

 ## -description

+Adds a GUID to the internal table and obtains an atom for the GUID.

 ## -parameters

 ### -param rguid [in]

 Contains the GUID to obtain the identifier for.

 ### -param pguidatom [out]

 Pointer to a <a href="https://docs.microsoft.com/windows/desktop/TSF/tfguidatom">TfGuidAtom</a> value that receives the identifier of the GUID.

 ## -returns

 This method can return one of these values.